History Files

 AD 21

 Following this the Andes remain model Romans.
-Their territory emerges in the medieval period as the diocese of Angers in Anjou, both names being direct descendants of the tribe's own name.
+Their territory emerges in the medieval period as the diocese of Angers in Anjou, both names being direct descendants of the tribe's own name and both becoming part of the Angevin empire.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.